SDC-2207-Group3/Q-and-A-server/Deployment-Instructions.md

-# Atelier Reviews Service - Deployment Instructions
+# Atelier Q and A Service - Deployment Instructions

 ### Create Mongo Database